sudarshanvaidya/FeatureEngineering-DomainAnalysis-ModelSelection/README.md

 2. Domain analysis: Understanding inter-relation of various factors that comtribute to compressive strength of cement

-3. Feature Engineering: Exploring opportunities to create composite features, drop insignificant features and transformation of some features
+3. Feature Engineering: Exploring opportunities to create composite features, dropping insignificant features and applying transformation & standardization on some features

-4. Feature Engineering: Exploring gaussians to understand if data is likely to be a mix of gaussians, exploring individual cluster and independent attributes for their suitability to predict strength
+4. Feature Engineering: Exploring gaussians to understand if data is likely to be a mix of gaussians, exploring individual cluster and independent attributes for their suitability to predict strength using K-means clustering

 5. Feature Engineering: Obtaining feature importance for the individual features using multiple methods

 6. Model Selection and Tuning: Trying with various model complexities - from simple linear mode in terms of parameters or with a quadratic or higher degree

-7. Model Selection and Tuning: Explore suitable algorithms for the data
+7. Model Selection and Tuning: Explore suitable algorithms for the data and drawing inferences

 8. Statistical conclusion for predicting model performance range at 95% confidence level